Review of Queensland's energy legislation

 Since Queensland's energy legislation was first introduced, the energy sector has undergone rapid and disruptive change.
 New technologies, services and business models are challenging how the electricity and gas supply industries should be regulated.

-We will be reviewing the Electricity Act 1994, the Gas Supply Act 2003 and the Energy and Water Ombudsman Act 2006 to assess how well the legislation is functioning, and whether it is able to keep up with changes in the industry.
+We are reviewing the Electricity Act 1994, the Gas Supply Act 2003 and the Energy and Water Ombudsman Act 2006 to assess how well the legislation is functioning, and whether it is able to keep up with changes in the industry.

 The legislation regulates the state’s electricity and gas supply industries including: